aadilmoghal/SF1/README.md

 # Risk Assessment

-The risk assessment of the project can be below
+The risk assessment of the project can be below.

 ![](https://i.imgur.com/NPZgJGl.png)